ellakoa/postcard-poem/content/posts/sweet-nothings.md

   In spring we wake to the Cuckoos song.

   Many years have passed us by
-  We still stand together you and I.
+  We have grown old together you and I
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-